Lake Charles Hurricane Insurance Lawyers

 Schedule a consultation by calling (337) 282-9003 today.

-Statutory Requirements for Handling Hurricane Insurance Claims
+Statutory Requirements for Handling Hurricane Insurance Claims in Louisiana

 LSA R.S. §22:1892 enumerates the responsibilities insurance companies have when they receive claims.
 Specifically, the law details the insurer's deadlines to investigate and payout or respond.